Rubicones/card-memorizer/README.md

 # Memento – Memorize things the most pure way

-Memento is the minimal flashcard app that implements the Leitner spaced-repetition system.
+Memento is the minimal flashcard app that utilizes the Leitner spaced-repetition system.
 Create cards and review them to memorize faster.
 Nothing will disturb you from the main point.

 # How to use it: